 The goal is to sound confident, even if you're a bit nervous.
 Pitching your company can be a bit like a job interview.
 The interviewer knows it can be a stressful experience and will factor in the nervousness.
 But too many nerves can come across as ill-prepared.
 If you jumble a few words, just keep going.
 Smile, speak clearly, and just be human.
 There's a line between used-car salesman energy and authentic enthusiasm for the company.
 As long as you believe in what you're doing, and why you're doing it, that authenticity will show.

 Secondly: practice, practice, practice.
 It's painfully obvious when someone doesn't know what they should be saying.
 And when somebody keeps tripping over themselves, that's a huge red flag.
 The product would need to be mind-blowingly great to make up for the unprepared presentation.

 - A confident, enthusiastic speaker

 If the speaker is not the founder, they should be able to portray just as much enthusiasm and convey just as compelling a story.
-In startups comprised of less than 20 people, everyone should know what the standard pitch is.
-Whether they be a wallflower developer or front desk receptionist, everyone needs to know.
+In startups comprised of less than 10 people, everyone should know what the standard pitch is.
+Whether they be a wallflower developer or an office manager, everyone needs to know.
 So, if the usual company presenter is unavailable, it's easy to get a stand-in.
 But more importantly, it ensures that everyone in the company is on the same page.